-Whether you suffer knocked out teeth as a result of a car accident, sports-related injury, or another traumatic event, dental implants, crowns, bridges, and other dental work restore your smile back to optimal health both functionally and aesthetically.
+Whether you suffer knocked out teeth as a result of a car accident, sports-related injury, or another traumatic event, we have the right treatment for you.
+For example, dental implants, crowns, bridges, and other dental work restore your smile to optimal health, both functionally and aesthetically.

 Common dental injuries include:

 Dr. Pottorff makes every effort to save your natural teeth by repairing or reattaching broken pieces, or by replacing a missing part of the tooth with a tooth-colored filling.
 He may also recommend a crown to put over the broken tooth, so it matches the surrounding uninjured teeth.

 If you dislodge a tooth, Dr. Pottorff can often reposition it back to its correct location in the socket.
 However, repositioning sometimes requires a root canal as well.
 If the tooth is not saveable, Dr. Pottorff is an expert in placing dental implants.

 Time is of the essence after a traumatic dental injury, especially if you’ve had a tooth knocked out.
 As a matter of fact, if you can receive treatment within 30 minutes of the damage, Dr. Pottorff may be able to save your tooth.
 Also, he will examine you for any other facial and dental injuries so he can recommend the best treatment plan.